Peñas de San Pedro

 Peñas de San Pedro is a municipality in Albacete, Castile-La Mancha, Spain.

-Peñas de San Pedro is 66.41 sq miles (172 km²) located south of CM-313 and west of CM-3203.
+Peñas de San Pedro is 66.41 sq miles (172 km2) located south of CM-313 and west of CM-3203.
 It has a population of 1,405 (2014).
 It has an average altitude of 1.015 meters or 0.0006 miles above sea level.

-This place in Spain was once home to the Castle of San Pedro Peñas, which is now demolished.
-Many people considered this castle to be very strong and impenetrable.
+It was once home to the Castle of San Pedro Peñas, which is now demolished.
+Many people considered the castle to be very strong and impenetrable.

-This is a very religious place with a parish church honoring Lady of La Esperanza as well as a temple in baroque style.
-This settlement is also home to the sanctuary of Christ Crucified Sahuco.
+The area is very religious, with a parish church honoring Lady of La Esperanza as well as a temple in baroque style.
+The settlement is also home to the sanctuary of Christ Crucified Sahuco.